-Change of Name of a Looked After Child
+Change of Name of a Cared for Child

 SCOPE OF THIS CHAPTER

-This procedure applies to all changes of a Child Looked After's forename or surname, formal or informal.
+This procedure applies to all changes of a Cared for Child’s forename or surname, formal or informal.

 Allowing a child to adopt a new forename and/or surname amounts to a change of name and is therefore covered by this procedure.

-Under no circumstances should practitioners and carers agree, condone or act in any way to change a child's name without following this procedure.1.
-Necessary Consents
+Under no circumstances should practitioners and carers agree, condone or act in any way to change a child's name without following this procedure.

 Where a child is under 16, the written Consent of parents and all those who hold Parental Responsibility is required to change a child's name.
 Where consent is not forthcoming, the child's name cannot be changed without a Court Order.